-3-0-3 Prerequisite: ENGL 1101 and ENGL 1102
+3-0-3 Prerequisite: ENGL 1101 with grade of 'C' or higher

 Course examines 1) the nature and function of culture; 2) the development of individual and group cultural identity; 3) definitions and implications of diversity; and 4) the influences of culture on learning, development, pedagogy.
 Future teachers acquire knowledge of teaching children from diverse backgrounds.
 A practicum is required in preschool or elementary school for this course.
 Students must earn a grade of 'C' to pass the course.